3rd-Eden/treason/README.md

    component.
 This array should have children that are specified in exactly the same way as the parent component.

+If you are familiar with [AssetSystem], it uses the same structure.
 Below are some examples where the different use's and their outputs are rendered.

 **INPUT:**
 ```js